gofiber/fiber/docs/api/middleware/csrf.md

 As a [Defense In Depth](#defense-in-depth) measure, this middleware performs [Referer Checking](#referer-checking) for HTTPS requests.

-## How to use GoFiber's CSRF Middleware
+## How to use Fiber's CSRF Middleware

 ## Examples